marvinlabs/android-slideshow-widget/README.md

 To make it easy for you, we already have a few default implementations that should cover most of your needs:

-  - `FadeTransitionFactory` if you want your slides to fade
+  - `FadeTransitionFactory` if you want your slides to fade out and in
+  - `SlideAndZoomTransitionFactory` if you want your slides to slide ou left and then zoom in
   - `NoTransitionFactory`  if you want your slides to brutally show up

 ### PlayList